TecCheck/Userstyles/README.md

 # Userstyles
 These are my userstyles.
-For them to work you need the 'one_dark_base.user.css' style.
+For them to work you need the `one_dark_base.user.css` style.